surgura/dronecontrol/README.md

 Quad rotor drone simulation and control.
 Documentation is mainly written for myself, but feel free to read.

 ## Mathematical model
+*The following model only accounts for a single motor.
+Adding the remaining three should be straightforward and does not increase the complexity of the integrals.*

 Rotation of drone in axis-angle representation.

 ![](https://render.githubusercontent.com/render/math?math=\color{%23666}%20\large%20\underrightarrow{\theta}=\theta%20\underrightarrow{e},\lvert%20e\rvert=1)